kfusilier/codedependent.io/content/blog/js-palindrome/index.md

 My go-to JavaScript question is the Palindrome.
 This is a relatively basic exercise that tests a number of important JavaScript concepts: value comparison, array & string methods, loops, as well as a candidate’s ability to write code that’s adaptable - should we throw a few wrinkles at you near the end.

-This problem is essentially my “FizzBuzz” (link to FizzBuzz post) for candidates.
+This problem is essentially my “FizzBuzz” for candidates.
 When web technologies really started taking off back in the day, companies were getting bombarded with unqualified candidates for their engineering openings, so to help funnel out those who weren’t up to snuff, that was a common first question to be asked.
 Palindrome, for me, serves the same purpose.

 This is an excellent interview question because there are a number of ways this could be solved, and the path that a candidate chooses can be illuminating, as well as if they’re aware of varying approaches we can ask about once they’re through.